Spread the love by sharing

 red thow pillow on accent sofa chair

-17. Pillows & Throws:
+17. Pillows & Throws

 When selecting throw pillows, stick to the golden rule that less is more.
 Mix one seasonal pillow with a few perennial favorites.
-Purchase, or sew, pillow covers to use with existing pillows.

 diy Christmas advent calender with printable tags

-18. DIY Advent Calendars:
+18. DIY Advent Calendars

 Making your advent calendar is not only an easy way to save cash, but it’s also perfect to make something so much more personal to you.